bkota0404/523FinalProject/README.md

 	a.
 Please open google colab using https://research.google.com/colaboratory/ link.
 	b.
 Then upload the ResNet.ipynb notebook using the Upload tab.
 	c.
+Update the variable ‘shared_filepath’ with the location containing the Data folder shared. (refer to 2 & 3 for details on how to add the shared folder and modify the path)
+	d.
 Then click on Runtime>Run All.
 Please confirm the Google drive access during the run of the notebook.

 #### Run InceptionV3(2).ipynb (Keras Implementation)